Start an emergency fund before disaster strikes

 It takes discipline and planning to save.
-Saving means putting off using money today in order to have money for future needs.
-People who have experienced disasters say that an emergency fund is extremely useful in getting immediate needs met after a disaster.
+Saving means putting off using money today so you have money for future needs.
+An emergency fund is very useful in getting immediate needs met after a disaster.

 Savings are an important part of managing money and protecting a family.
 Two types of savings make up your emergency fund.

-- Emergency income savings: Money put aside to pay the rent or mortgage, utilities, car payment, and car insurance if your income is reduced or stops for a few months.
+Emergency income savings: Money put aside to pay for essentials in case you lose your job or have a reduced income.
+This includes money for rent or mortgage, utilities, car payment, and car insurance.
 This money could prevent eviction or foreclosure, or car repossession.

 If you do not know your current budget, it may be hard to decide how much you can afford to put into an emergency fund.
 It will be helpful for you to first complete a Spending Plan.
-See Action Page 3-2: Spending Plan (PDF) from Dollar Works 2.
+See the Dollar Works 2 Action Page 3-4: Spending plan — Short form (PDF) (also en español).

-While you don’t need a separate savings account to get started, it may be in your best interest to set up an account at a financial institution for your emergency savings.
+You don’t need a separate savings account to get started with saving.
+It may be in your best interest to set up an account at a financial institution for your emergency savings.
 In the event of a disaster, you'll need to access your emergency fund.
-If you’ve been keeping that in a jar in your house, your fund could be destroyed in the disaster.
-Also, by keeping your emergency fund in an official savings account, you may be able to earn interest and grow your overall fund automatically.
+If you’ve been keeping that in a jar in your house, your fund could be destroyed during the disaster.
+Also, by keeping your emergency fund in an official savings account, you may be able to earn interest and grow your fund over time.